 You’ll may crave Austrian desserts like kaiserschmarrn after a few sips of this colorful cocktail.

-History of the Café Maria Theresia
+History Of The Café Maria Theresia

 Would you like to hear a story about how Empress Maria Thresea, the Café Maria Theresia’s namesake, invented Austria’s iconic coffee cocktail?
 That story would surely be filled with both intrigue and whipped cream.